RayHollister/jaxplays/wiki/people/Ray_Hollister.md

 - /Rayburn Hollister
 layout: people
 image: Ray_Hollister.jpg
-headshot_credit: Ray Hollister
+image_credit: Ray Hollister
-headshot_alt: Ray Hollister in 2018 standing in front of the Town Square Theater in the Magic Kingdom at Walt Disney World.
+image_alt: Ray Hollister in 2018 standing in front of the Town Square Theater in the Magic Kingdom at Walt Disney World.
-headshot_caption: Ray Hollister in 2018 standing in front of the Town Square Theater in the Magic Kingdom at Walt Disney World.
+image_caption: Ray Hollister in 2018 standing in front of the Town Square Theater in the Magic Kingdom at Walt Disney World.
 Details:
   Website: https://rayhollister.com
   Facebook: rayhollister